Testability of Reverse Causality Without Exogenous Variation: Irreversibility Proof

-does not exist in general, if the causal model \eqref{eq_w_causal} fulfills the corresponding independence assumption $ \varepsilon \indept (X,\W) $.
-We complement \textcite{hoyer09anm} by showing that irreversibility can be proven in the presence of errors that are heteroskedastic w.r.t. a set of additional covariates $ \W $.
+\begin{proof}[\textbf{\textsc{Proof of Theorem \ref{thm}.}}] For the proof of the result, we proceed in three steps.
+First, for the reverse model \eqref{eq_w_backw1}, we establish restrictions on the third derivative of the conditional density of the model.
+Second, we perform this calculation explicitly for the model \eqref{eq_w_causal}.
+Third, from the previous steps, we derive distributional restrictions when both models are satisfied.

-\textbf{Step 1.} Referring to the anticausal model in eq. \eqref{eq_w_backw}, we first derive an expression for the conditional density of $ X|Y,\W $, and calculate a third-order derivative of that expression.
-The resulting derivative is a condition that the anticausal model must fulfill.
+\textbf{Step 1.} For the reverse model \eqref{eq_w_backw1}, we first derive an expression for the conditional density of $ X$ given $(Y,W)$, and calculate a third-order derivative of that expression.
+Under the reverse model \eqref{eq_w_backw1}, the cumulative distribution function of $ X$ given $(Y,W)$ satisfies